On the Capacity of Secure $K$-user Product Computation over a Quantum MAC: Results

-Since $2$ instances of the sums are computed with the total communication cost of $2$ qudits, one from each transmitter, the normalized cost is $1$ qudit/sum.
-The two-sum protocol may be equivalently viewed as a classical modulo-$d$ additive channel, with the cost of one qudit per channel use, as in Table \ref{tab:addchannel}.
+As shown in Table \ref{tab:two_sum}, since $2$ instances of the sums are computed with the total communication cost of $2$ qudits, one from each transmitter, the normalized cost is $1$ qudit/sum.
+Therefore, in our batched-setting the two-sum protocol may be equivalently viewed as a classical modulo-$d$ additive channel, with the cost of one qudit per channel use, as in Table \ref{tab:addchannel}.
+Note that without quantum entanglement the minimum communication cost even without security constraints is at least \emph{two} qudits/sum, thus demonstrating the advantage made possible by quantum entanglement.